huiyangns/Recruitment-Mobile-React-Project/README.md

 1. This project is a recruitment mobile SPA , including front-end and back-end parts.
 2. Front end part is responsible for rendering data, while back end is in charge of CRUD.
 3. It includes user registration/login, genius/boss list, real-time chat and other modules.
+4. It conducts automation test to this project by using Cypress.
+Besides UI automation test, it also perform assertions on the properties of XHR objects.

 ## Project Feature